 Under this initiative, the Midwest ISO and PJM need to replace existing emergency energy agreements between former control area operators of PJM and the Midwest ISO with an emergency energy agreement between the RTOs.
 These agreements were in place to facilitate the sale of energy during emergency conditions.
 While these agreements existed prior to RTO development, PJM and the Midwest ISO may not be parties to them.
-The new emergency energy agreements will be closely aligned with existing PJM agreements and with former control area to control area agreements.
+The new emergency energy agreements will be closely aligned with existing PJM agreements and with former control area-to-control area agreements.

 Legal, regulatory and corporate structure issues associated with replacing the prior emergency energy agreements with new RTO agreements may be an obstacle to complete these agreements in the short term.
-The Midwest ISO has developed a template proposal which it plans to discuss with stakeholder groups.
-These template agreements would require tariff changes to clarify the allocation of revenues when selling emergency energy.
+The Midwest ISO reviewed its proposal for Emergency Energy Agreements with its stakeholders at the Midwest ISO's Advisory Committee Meeting in August and the Market Subcommittee meeting on September 12, 2006.
+Based on objections from the Midwest ISO stakeholders, the approach for this initiative is being reassessed.

-Pending stakeholder and regulatory approvals, this project is now 30 days behind schedule.
+Pending additional stakeholder discussions and ultimate regulatory approvals, this project is behind schedule.